ArigatouGozaimaster/MyValuableProfits/README.md

 # MyValuableProfits (MVP)

-## Description
+## Introduction

-Welcome to MyValuableProfits (MVP), a project submitted as my final project for CS50x 2022, a free and online Harvard University course.
+Welcome to MyValuableProfits (MVP), a project created as my final project for CS50x 2022, a free and online Harvard/EdX course.
 MVP is a fully functioning and user-tested stock portfolio website, targeted towards Australian shareholders who would like to track (and convert their money back to AUD) in real time.
 This program uses the Yahoo Finance API (Web-scrapper) and Panda Datareader Dataform as the AUD/USD API for exchange rates.
-This was CS50!
+Although the load times are on the slower end (due to Yahoo Finance), this project was not geared for speed but rather functionality (although loading times have been optimised!).
+I hope you enjoy browsing through my project as much as I had fun creating it!
+This was C$50.

 ** Important Note: This stock portfolio is only intended to work for ASX / NYSE stocks.
 All USD currencies are automatically converted to AUD based on the provided date of acquisition (via exchange rate API in the backend). **